Technigo/project-react-native-app/README.md

 # Project React Native App 📱

-A native mobile app built with React Native and published with Expo which provides the user with ideas for a time out.
+A native mobile app published with Expo that provides the user with ideas for a time out.

 ## The problem